 - Note however that Miguelito Martinez -an Ecuadorian Attorney- has informed the author that there have been cases of births occurring outside the country to Citizen parents with Ecuadorian Birth Certificates being issued upon their return to the country. ↩

 - In 1917 there was no Welfare so “likely to become a public charge” meant likely to become dependent on private or public charities.
 An immigration official would size up the new migrant and if he (or she) looked like he might not be able to get a job promptly he would be deported back to country of origin.
-Note that this “likely to become a public charge” concept still exists in U.S.Immigration Law today but in 1919 it was an arbitrary decision made by an immigration official “sizing up” the new migrant. ↩
+Note that this “likely to become a public charge” concept still exists in U.S.Immigration Law today but in 1919 it was an arbitrary decision made by an immigration official “sizing up” the new migrant.
+This probably explains why the ships manifest shows Maria Teresa’s age as 35 years 6 months but she was actually ten years older (45 yrs of age). ↩

 - For excellent coverage of the entire immigration process and history in the early 1900’s see Vincent Cannato’s excellent work “American Passage – The History of Ellis Island” (Harper-Collins 2009) ↩